WATE-TV: News operation

 Although WATE may not have always been a ratings powerhouse in east Tennessee, it has been the leader in other areas.
 In the late-1960s, it assembled the popular on-air team of news anchor Pete Gardener, weathercaster Margie Ison, and Sports Director Mike Thurman.
 This move resulted in the station making inroads into the ratings-dominant WBIR which led the market ratings at the time.
 In the early-1970s, Sam Brown joined WATE as news anchor and the group of "Sam, Mike, and Margie" subsequently became the most well known on-air personality team in Knoxville.

 By the mid-1970s after the previous changes had been in place for a while, all of the station's newscasts were ranked number one in their respective time periods.
 Also at this point, it was the first outlet to update its newsroom technology with a switch from film to videotape (i.e. electronic journalism) as well as own-and-operating a live microwave truck to assist in newsgathering purposes.

 The station was Knoxville's first to utilize a helicopter (known as "Sky Eye 6") for on-air coverage.
 In 1977, WATE debuted the market's first local newscasts seen on Saturday evenings featuring anchor Art Powell, Kay Elliott providing weather forecasts, and Calvin Sneed with sports.
 This was followed in 1978 by the launch of Knoxville's first noon newscast with Sneed adding the show to his anchoring duties.
 In 1979, he would be promoted to weekend news anchor in order to welcome the area's first local newscasts seen on Sunday nights.
 In 1980, WATE promoted Sneed to become the first African-American to co-anchor weeknight main news broadcasts in East Tennessee, which included Chattanooga, Knoxville and Tri-Cities.

-During the early 80's, the unofficial goal of the weeknight news crew was to regularly scoop the Knoxville Journal (a morning newspaper) which was in the process of gaining circulation over the Knoxville News Sentinel (published in the afternoons).
+During the early 1980s, the unofficial goal of the weeknight news crew was to regularly scoop the Knoxville Journal (a morning newspaper) which was in the process of gaining circulation over the Knoxville News Sentinel (published in the afternoons).
 The stories seen on-air served as fodder for the next day's coverage assignments pioneering the "follow-up" concept of reporting in modern-day journalism.
 WATE also hired the market's first AMS-certified meteorologist in Knoxville and Eastern Tennessee in 1979 when Mark Mancuso joined the team.